rsdoiel/antenna/journalism.md

 date: 2025-07-12, from: The Daily Bruin (UCLA Student Newspaper)

-Combining comedy with sci-fi and a critique of for-profit healthcare systems, alumnus Michael Plewa’s short film “Freemium 911” is now circulating in film festival circuits.
+<em>This post was updated July 13 at 1:50 p.m.</em>
-The writer, director, editor and producer of the film, Plewa originally pitched and created this three-minute short film as an assignment for a UCLA Film and Television graduate class.
+Combining comedy with sci-fi and a critique of for-profit health care systems, alumnus Michael Plewa’s short film “Freemium 911” is now circulating in film festival circuits.

 <br>